 Since June 2007 journey times to Colmar have been slashed to just 2hours 45 minutes from Paris.
 (Paris Eurostar terminal 10 minutes walk from Paris Est station for departures to Colmar.)
 French Travel Service offers rail and hotel holidays to Colmar, a lovely old town at the heart of the Alsace wine region.

-Travel is by Eurostar to Paris and a short walk between stations, TGV to Strasbourg and onward local train (30 mins) but from 3rd April 2016 there will be 3 services a day between Lille and Strasbourg so saving some travel time.
+Travel is by Eurostar to Paris and a short walk between stations, TGV to Strasbourg and onward local train (30 mins) but from 3rd April 2016 there will be 3 services a day between Lille and Strasbourg.
+From 3rd July 2016 the journey time between Paris and starsbourg will be 1 hour 46 minutes, a 30 minute saving.

 Excursions from Colmar